 4. Manufacturing the JSON URL

-Scraping dynamic web pages is extremely complicated and demands deep expertise in the field of web scraping.
+Scraping dynamic websites is extremely complicated and demands deep expertise in the field of web scraping.
 It also demands an extensive tech stack and well-built infrastructure that can handle the complexities associated with web data extraction.
-With our years of expertise and well-evolved web scraping infrastructure, we cater to data requirements where dynamic web pages are involved on a daily basis.
+With our years of expertise and well-evolved web scraping infrastructure, we cater to data requirements where dynamic web pages are involved daily.